 Legal marijuana products available are scarce.
 While only a select few are eligible to buy pharmaceutical-grade hemp oil containing CBD and low amounts of THC-A, the rest have no option for obtaining marijuana.
-Marijuana is still highly illegal and therefore are not available for purchase.

 Much like above, there is no medical marijuana program in place to pay taxes for purchasing marijuana.
 Once a medical marijuana program is established please be sure to visit us again for all of the information you may need.